AkhiraChain/akhiranode/ui/README.md

 ## Why is this set up like this?

-We need to have a different deployment cadence for `ui` code compared to our `sifnode` or blockchain code.
+We need to have a different deployment cadence for `ui` code compared to our `akhiranode` or blockchain code.
 In order to do this we need to be able to run our frontend e2e and integration tests against background builds.

 ## Structure

 ### Docker registry

 We tie our repos together using a docker image generated on this repo and consumed by the frontend repo.
-You can view the latest docker repository uploads here: https://github.com/orgs/Sifchain/packages/container/package/sifnode%2Fui-stack
+You can view the latest docker repository uploads here: https://github.com/orgs/AkhiraChain/packages/container/package/akhiranode%2Fui-stack

 You can pull the repo using the following although you should never have to as it is built in to the scripts on the ui repo:

 ```
 # raw command for pulling the image
-docker pull ghcr.io/AkhiraChain/akhiranode/ui-stack:develop
+docker pull ghcr.io/akhirachain/akhiranode/ui-stack:develop
 ```

 Example of running a particular ui-stack built from a commit in the UI repo: